FlipsideCrypto/fsc-evm/models/doc_descriptions/balances/erc20/ez_balances_erc20_daily.md

 ## What

-This table provides daily ERC20 token balance snapshots for verified token contracts by making direct `balanceOf` contract calls at the end of each day.
-It captures the current token balance for each address-token pair that has had transfer activity, providing a comprehensive view of token holdings across all verified ERC20 tokens with decimal adjustments and USD valuations where available.
+This table provides daily ERC20 token balance snapshots for verified token contracts by making direct `balanceOf` contract calls at the end of each day. **Important**: This table only includes a balance record for a given address and token on days when that address had transfer activity for that token.
+Balances are not rolled forward for every address-token pair every day.
+This means if an address holds a token but has no transfer activity on a given day, no balance record will be created for that day.
+This provides an efficient way to track token holdings across all verified ERC20 tokens with decimal adjustments and USD valuations where available.
 Historical ERC20 balances data available, starting from `2025-06-10`.

 ## Key Use Cases